-On 21 December 2004, base representatives from the 60th Civil Engineer Environmental Flight conducted a formal inspection of the LUCs at six ERP sites on Travis AFB.
+On 29 December 2005, base representatives from the 60th Civil Engineer Environmental Flight conducted a formal inspection of the LUCs at six ERP sites on Travis AFB.
 The six sites are designated as DP039, SD043, LF044, SD045, SS046, and LF007.
 This inspection complies with section 5.4 (Land Use Controls) of the WABOU Soil ROD.

 The inspection team found the controls at the six sites to be in place and effective at restricting land use to industrial purposes only.
-Also, corrective measures at site SD043 in response to a 2003 construction project within its LUC area have been properly implemented.
+Also, corrective measures at site SD043 in response to a 2003 construction project within its LUC area are in place and working as designed.